rawlins/lambda-notebook/README.md

 ## Installation

-Prerequisites: python 3.3.x, and IPython set up to run with python 3.
+Prerequisites: python 3.3.x, and IPython 1.0+, set up to work with that version of python.
 If you are using macports, skip to the directions below.
   * Unfortunately this is not yet easy to install.
   * For python 3, see [http://www.python.org/](http://www.python.org/).
 We do not recommend using OS installed versions, for example, on OS X; installing an up-to-date version of python 3 is however very easy.
   * The complications lie in getting IPython to work with python 3.